 Health and Human Performance Faculty

 Professor Nick Juday earned his bachelor’s degree in physical education with a concentration in exercise science at Manchester (College) University, Ind.
-His master’s degree is also in physical education with an emphasis in exercise science from Western Michigan University.
+His master’s degree is also in physical education with an emphasis in exercise science from Western Michigan University (WMU).
 During his studies, he researched human performance and wrote his master’s thesis, “An Investigation of the Temporal Relationship Between Phases of Movement and EMG Response of Selected Muscles – Vertical Jump and Depth Jumps.”

 He and his wife, Tish, have two girls, Sydney and Jovi.